-Unanticipated Targets of Opportunity or those which cannot wait for the next proposal cycle may be proposed for observation using Director's Discretionary Time (DDT) at any time.
+Unanticipated Targets of Opportunity or those that cannot wait for the next proposal cycle may be proposed for observation using Director's Discretionary Time (DDT) at any time.
 Proposals for DDT must be submitted electronically through RPS as described in Section 5.3.
 Note that the RPS form for DDT is different from that for ordinary proposals.
-The DDT form may be found on the CXC websiteby selecting the "Proposer" button and then "Targets of Opportunity and Director's Discretionary Time" (http://cxc.harvard.edu/soft/RPS/Chandra_RfO.html).
+The DDT form may be found on the CXC website by selecting the "Proposer" button and then "Targets of Opportunity" and "Director's Discretionary Time" (http://cxc.harvard.edu/soft/RPS/Chandra\RfO.html).
 More information is available in Section 3.2.